SemukeloMathe/alx-low_level_programming/0x1E-search_algorithms/README.md

-This repo contains solutions to alx project based on search algorithms
+Solutions to tasks on 0x1E.
+C - Search Algorithms